bash-alt/fullstack-angular-takehome-test/README.md

 ## Front-End

-Use Angular 13 to develop a responsive web app with a list of accounts, transactions and a login/logout button.
+Use Angular 13 and Angular Material to develop a responsive web app with a list of accounts, transactions and a login/logout button.

 ### Requirements: